|Guide||♦||15 Triplogs||2 Topics|

 Rio Salado Habitat Restoration Area is located in the heart of Phoenix.
 There are many ways to get to the park.
 I went to the parking area on Central Avenue.
 This park is part of the Phoenix City Preserves System.

-The reason I did this hike is my brother has become very interested in the rivers that are in Arizona.
+I did this hike because my brother has become very interested in the rivers in Arizona.
 I wanted to take him to see part of the Salt River and do some hiking.
 I researched it online and found out information about Rio Salado.
-It seemed like a great place for an easy, short, nearby hike along a river.
+It seemed like an excellent place for an easy, short, nearby hike along a river.
 It was all of those things.

 The Restoration Area includes 5 miles of total trails.
-Some are paved and others are dirt.
-The elevation gain on all of the trails are minimal.
+Some are paved, and others are dirt.
+The elevation gain on all of the trails is minimal.

 This would be a nice place to check out while you are at South Mountain as it is only a few miles down Central ave.
 We saw many birds while hiking along the river.
 The area is still a work in progress.

-Not a hike that gives a wilderness feel as you will hear and see the roar of traffic most of the time.
-But a nice river hike in the middle of Phoenix good for if you only have a few hours.
+Not a hike that gives a wilderness feel, as you will hear and see the roar of traffic most of the time.
+But a nice river hike in the middle of Phoenix, useful if you only have a few hours.
 Great for birders as we did see some cool birds.

 The best time to do this hike would be spring or fall in the morning.
-Today was an overcast summer day and it was actually very comfortable for an easy hike.
+Today was an overcast summer day, and it was very comfortable for an easy hike.

-Obviously there is a river on this hike but I would definitely not drink in it.
+Obviously, there is a river on this hike, but I would definitely not drink from it.